The Best Audition Songs for The Drowsy Chaperone – by Character

 Author: Stacy Karyn

 Stacy Karyn is the founder of Theatre Trip, author of The Thespian’s Bucket List, and creator of The Cast Album List.
-She holds a BA in theatre, a TESOL drama certificate, and has worked and interned with Broadway and Off-Broadway theaters.
+She holds a BA in theatre and a TESOL drama certificate, with experience working and interning in Broadway and Off-Broadway theaters.

-• Hey Grace!
+Hey Grace!
 Such a good question!
 I just added a few ideas for Kitty above, and I’ve added some additional new songs around the post.
 Also, “Not for the Life of Me” in the “Mezzo” section might be worth trying out as well.
 Have so much fun with this!